 My temporary quarters would be at Camp Radcliff, near the PIO headquarters building, just a couple of hundred yards from where our helicopters lifted-off for combat sorties, and (hopefully) returned for fuel, munitions and maintenance.

-While I looked for a place to bunk, I thumbed the small wheel on my transistor, trying to get better reception from AFVN, as they played All You Need Is Love.
+While I looked for a place to bunk, I thumbed the small wheel on my transistor, trying to get better reception from AFVN, as they played I’m A Believer by the Monkeys .
 I found an empty corner in an old hooch located one hut over from the quarters of a slender USAF major from Ohio, the Weather Officer for the 1st Cav.

 The nightly booms and echoes we were hearing had nothing to do with a weather event.
 It was our own 105-mm artillery (harassment & interdiction) rounds that filled the night as we lay half-awake and alert for a different sound — the shrill** of incoming mortars.
 Although the VC were typically aiming for our helicopters, we were close enough.
 For us and a dozen others who occupied makeshift shelters, we had access to a nearby bunker.